|Carbon Monoxide||en español|

 The most common source of carbon monoxide exposure is motor vehicle exhaust.
 You can be exposed to carbon monoxide at home if your appliances that burn fuel are not operating correctly, if your appliances are not vented, or if your chimneys, vents, and flues are blocked or damaged.
-How can carbon monoxide affect my health?

 You can be exposed if you leave your car running in a garage, use stoves or clothes dryers for heating your home, or breathe tobacco smoke.
 Exposure to carbon monoxide can come from burning charcoal or using portable fuel-burning camping equipment inside your home, garage, vehicle, or tent.
 Exposure can also come from using gasoline-powered tools and engines indoors.